-Jesse Lewis Choose Love Movement™ began as a no cost program for schools but has organically expanded into programs for home, for work, and for community.
+Jesse Lewis Choose Love Movement™ began as a no-cost program for schools but has organically expanded into programs for home, for work, and for the community.
 We’re seeing sports teams use Choose Love programs to teach leadership.
 We’re seeing prisons use it for restoration.
 Even military families are using it to ease anxiety and strengthen relationships.

 Since 2013, we have been on a mission to create safer schools and a safer world by teaching people how to use nurturing, healing love in any circumstance.
-Practicing social and emotional learning skills improves culture and cultivates an environment that is welcoming, supportive, compassionate, and safe.
+Practising social and emotional learning skills improve culture and cultivate an environment that is welcoming, supportive, compassionate, and safe.

 The Choose Love Movement offers programs tailored for any age from toddlers through adulthood.
 At the core of it all is a simple formula (COURAGE + GRATITUDE + FORGIVENESS + COMPASSION-IN-ACTION = Choosing Love) that anyone can learn and practice to improve the world around them.

 The Story Behind the Movement

 Scarlett Lewis founded Choose Love Movement after her son, Jesse, was murdered during the Sandy Hook Elementary School tragedy in December 2012.
 It is one of the worst mass shootings in U.S. history.

 At six years old, Jesse, alongside 19 of his first-grade classmates and six educators, died.
 Yet law enforcement says Jesse used his final moments to heroically save nine of his friends.

 Shortly after his death, Scarlett decided to be part of the solution to the issues that we’re seeing in our society today—and that also caused the tragedy.
 She created the Choose Love Movement and became an advocate for character development and social and emotional learning (SEL), which teaches children how to manage their emotions, feel connected, and have healthy relationships.